Bois Blanc Pines School District: Recent history

 The Bois Blanc Pines School District remained open, despite financial hardships due to changes in the state's educational revenue policies.
 The district's only building, Pines School Elementary, serves students from kindergarten through eighth grade.
 The district does not provide secondary education after the eighth grade.
 When a student reaches ninth grade, they attend Cheboygan Area Schools on the mainland in Cheboygan.
 The school district pays the expenses of ferry transportation and housing for the student to continue their education at Cheboygan High School.
 Very few school-aged children live in the township.
 In 2000, the township recorded only four residents under the age of 14.

 In order to increase its revenue, Bois Blanc Pines School District is an "out-of-formula district" that is allowed to keep its non-homestead tax revenue on properties not permanently occupied.
 By doing so, the district does not collect grant money from the state but does receive state educational funding in other forms.
 In 2015–16, the district spent $63,749 per student with an enrollment of only two.
 For comparison, the average spending-per-student in the state of Michigan was $9,996 per student.
 Because of its very low population, the district often ranks near the top in spending money per student in their budget.
 In 2016–17, the district spent $64,229 each for two students, which was the second highest spending-per-student after Wells Township School in Marquette County, which enrolled 10 students at $64,494 per student.

-In the 2018–19 and 2019–20 school year, the district allocated $61,502 per student, which again ranks the district highest of the state's 827 school districts.
+In the 2018–19 and 2019–20 school year, the district allocated $61,502 per student, which again ranked the district highest of the state's 827 school districts.

-In 2019–20, the district received $15,916 per student from the state as part of the Foundation Allowance revenue program, which by far ranks Bois Blanc Pines School District as the highest recipient in the state under the program.
+In 2019–20, the district received $15,916 per student from the state as part of the Foundation Allowance revenue program, which by far ranked Bois Blanc Pines School District as the highest recipient in the state under the program.
 The district paid its lone teacher $53,267 per year, which is below the state teaching average salary of $62,170.
-For the 2020–21 school year, the school district had one teacher and four students.
+For the 2024–25 school year, the school district had one teacher and three students.